 There is little doubt that the heartland of Australian football is Victoria, where the rules of the game were first drawn up in 1859.
 It's no surprise, then, that the Library holds a wide range of material related to the game, in a variety of formats.

 The collection is particularly strong in books, magazines and pictures, but we also have plays, fiction, poetry, essays and documentary films devoted to the subject.
-Digitised copies of the Football record are available online, and you can even play an electronic version of the game in our Experimedia centre.
+Digitised copies of the Football record are also available online.

 Histories of clubs and leagues cover ground far wider than the VFL/AFL clubs and have been collected comprehensively.